Rescue Remedy Night Review

 Why do so many people say it helps them?

-With a lack of peer-reviewed conclusive evidence that Rescue Remedy works, why is it that so many people say it helps them?
+With a lack of peer-reviewed research evidence that Rescue Remedy works, why is it that so many people say it helps them?

 At the time of writing, there are 8,153 customer ratings on Amazon.com for the standard Rescue Remedy dropper, scoring an average of 4.5 out of 5 stars.
 77% are five star ratings, and just 4% are one star.
 Some clearly love it, calling it “Absolutely amazing”, whereas others are distinctly less impressed, calling it “Snake oil”.